-Only a certificate holder who has held a tax certificate for a minimum of 24 months from the date taxes became delinquent is eligible to make a tax deed application with the Revenue Collection Division.
-This action forces the owner to pay the back taxes or the property would be sold at a public auction to the highest bidder.
+Only a certificate holder who has held a tax certificate for a minimum of 24 months from the date taxes became delinquent is eligible to make a tax deed application with the Tax Collector’s Office.
+This action forces the owner to pay the back taxes and redeem the outstanding Tax Certificate(s), or the property will be sold at a public auction to the highest bidder.

 I have held my tax certificate for 24 months.
 How can I go about purchasing/owning the property?

 A tax certificate is an investment.
 The investment does not convey any rights or ownership to the certificate holder.
-In order to own the property, you'd have to make a tax deed application, attend the tax deed auction and be the highest bidder at the sale.
+In order to own the property, you'd have to make a tax deed application, register and bid in the online tax deed auction and be the highest bidder at the sale.

 How is a Tax Deed Application made?

-If payment is made to Broward County Tax Collector by the tax payer (property owner) or the mortgage company, the applicant is reimbursed for their total investment, the accrued interest and the Tax Deed sale process is stopped.
+If payment is made to Broward County Tax Collector by the tax payer (property owner) or the mortgage company, the tax deed applicant is reimbursed for their total investment, the accrued interest and the Tax Deed sale process is cancelled.